Skip to main content

 ERIC is a "bibliographic database that contains education-related documents and journal articles."
 The EBSCO interface also provides some full text linking.

-• PsycINFO (American Psychological Association - EBSCO)
+• PsycINFO (American Psychological Association; APA - EBSCO)

 PsycINFO is an abstracting and indexing database of more than 2000 journals (approximately 3.3 million records) devoted to peer-reviewed literature (journals, books and dissertations) in the behavioural sciences and mental health.